-You can use ceiling lights to provide general lighting in a bathroom and you install it in the center of the room.
+You can use ceiling lights to provide general lighting in a bathroom and you install it in the centre of the room.

 Downlights can be a good alternative to ceiling lights.
 With downlights, you can install 2 to 4 lights in the bathroom.
 This number is determined by the size of your bathroom.
 You can use downlights as decorative fittings as well.

 Spotlights are less like ceiling lights.
 The only difference is that spotlight can have two or light bulbs, and these light bulbs can be adjusted to illuminate light in any direction that you want